supple-kit/supple-css/README.md

 # supple
-In browser CSS framework; Fluid, Variable, supple if you will
+In-browser CSS framework; Fluid, Variable, supple if you will